hukerszbb/thirdKind/README.md

   Lots of future directions
 * **Standards and Schematics for Intelligent Extensible Mission Architectures in Space, NASA 2025**: <https://ntrs.nasa.gov/api/citations/20250005873/downloads/DASS-Camera-Ready.pdf>

-> <p><em>"Additionally, incrementing infrastructure in space
+  > "Additionally, incrementing infrastructure in space
   > to build large space weather networks will provide alerts to
   > astronauts exploring the surface of the Moon and Mars.
   > Similarly, incrementing assets observing deep-space planetary
   > environments on an “as needed” basis will enable multi-shot
   > observation of possible life on other planetary bodies like
   > Enceladus and Europa.
 This is particularly important in
   > communication limited environments of planetary exploration.
   > Lastly, being able to capture celestial events by connecting
   > large telescopes and observatories through responsive obser-
   > vation will unlock insights into universe formation questions
-> and habitable worlds"</em> </p>
+  > and habitable worlds"

 ## ESA Handbooks